 His gentle mother and Peggotty are content until David’s mother marries again.
 The stepfather, Murdstone, and his cold, cruel, sister dominate the household and after the death of David’s mother, they rule so David is far from happy.
 The situation goes from bad to worse and after attending a grim school, David ends up in the employment of Murdstone and Grinby.
 While there, David lodges with the kindly Micawbers but as already noted, the character of Wilkins Micawber is based on Dickens father, John, an eternally optimistic spendthrift.
 Due to financial problems the Micawbers are forced to leave London and David, feeling abandoned, decides to run away.
 He sets off to Dover to look for his long lost aunt, Betsey Trotwood.

 Having no money, David has to walk from London to Dover and eventually arrives tired, penniless and hungry.
 He rests by sitting on a baker’s steps in Dover’s Market Square.
 Immediately after publication this was identified as Igglesden’s baker’s shop and Dickens implicitly confirmed this.
 Of interest, John Igglesden had opened the bakery in 1788 and eventually his descendants went into partnership with the Graves family.
-In 1905, with the building of Lloyds Bank next door, the baker’s shop was rebuilt by C E Beaufoy in a mock Tudor style.
+In 1905, with the building of Lloyds Bank next door, the baker’s shop was rebuilt by Charles Edwin Beaufoy (1869-1955) in a mock Tudor style.
 The bakery was then expanded to include a restaurant and the business, Igglesden and Graves, remained as such until 1967.
 The building was then sold to John Wilkins, who had also bought properties along the adjacent Church Street for redevelopment.
 Before planning permission was given, Wilkins had to agree to retain the iconic façade.
 The premises were subsequently occupied by stationer Dennis Weaver (1931-2007) before becoming a café in 1993.
 At the time of writing it is in the possession of a charitable trust set up by Dover Town Council and is a café called The Market Square Kitchen that is run by a family firm.